-The report found that the SA was caused by huge storms knocking down three transmission towers in South Australia’s north and causing wind farms to slash their output to protect themselves from the massive voltage fluctuations that resulted.
+The report found that the blackout in SA was caused by huge storms knocking down three transmission towers in South Australia’s north and causing wind farms to slash their output to protect themselves from the massive voltage fluctuations that resulted.
 It confirms that within the space of seven seconds, 456 megawatts of output from nine wind farms north of Adelaide was taken out of the grid, which cause a surge of power through the Heywood connector to Victoria.

 The report also found that South Australia needs more local grid-strengthening services in order to minimise the risk of being cut off from the national grid.

 “Australia needs a coordinated national planning approach for energy transformation to enable optimal solutions to be implemented in the long-term interest of National Electricity Market (NEM) consumers”

 In a statement accompanying the report, AEMO said that the findings “reaffirm the need for a coordinated, national planning approach for energy transformation is imperative to enable optimal solutions to be implemented in the long-term interest of National Electricity Market (NEM) consumers”.